-Susan Eisenberg, born and raised in Cleveland, Ohio, is a poet, visual artist, and oral historian, who works within and across genres.
+Born and raised in Cleveland, Ohio, Susan Eisenberg is a poet, visual artist, and oral historian, who works within and across genres.
 Her work re-imagines the everyday, playing with scale and juxtaposition to investigate issues of power and social policy.
-She earned the University of Michigan’s first B.A. in Women’s Studies, before moving to Boston.
-She is currently a Resident Artist/Scholar at the Women’s Studies Research Center of Brandeis University, where her projects focus on medical humanities and employment equity.

 After earning the University of Michigan’s first B.A. in Women’s Studies, she moved to Boston where she was introduced to the craft of poetry by Denise Levertov.
 A graduate of the MFA Program for Writers at Warren Wilson College, Eisenberg taught creative writing for a decade at the University of Massachusetts Boston.
 She is author of the poetry collections, Stanley’s Girl, Perpetual Care, where poems are combined with fine art photographs to explore chronic illness, Blind Spot, Pioneering, and It’s a Good Thing I’m Not Macho, as well as the New York Times Notable Book, We’ll Call You If We Need You: Experiences of Women Working Construction, a nonfiction book developed into a feature film screenplay (unproduced) by MGM, and re-issued by Cornell in 2018 With a New Preface.